3 Days in Phnom Penh

 Blogging from our office at the Blue Corner Boutique Hotel in Phnom Penh

 Di’s birthday dinner was in a beautiful old mansion restaurant near our hotel.
-The staff was marginalized youth under training.
-We had a traditional Cambodian meal, a drink, and dessert to follow.
+The staff were marginalized youth under training.
+We had a traditional Cambodian meal, followed by a drink and dessert.

 And that wraps up the fun part of Phnom Penh.
-We probably let our guard down for Di's birthday and did not give much thought as to what we were eating and drinking or perhaps we just felt invincible.
-A great feeling; but one you sometimes pay for later.
+We probably let our guard down for Di's birthday and didn't give much thought to what we were eating and drinking, or perhaps we just felt invincible—a great feeling, but one you sometimes pay for later.

-For the next day or two, we paid the price with the traveler's stomach.
+For the next day or two, we paid the price with troubled stomachs.
 Oh boy.
 We extended our stay at the Blue Corner for another night as the mere thought of the six-and-a-half-hour bus ride to Siem Reap was unsettling.

-We are happy to report, we survived the ordeal, and thanks again to the staff at the Blue Corner Boutique Hotel for helping us through good and not-so-great times.
+We are happy to report that we survived the ordeal.
+Thanks again to the staff at the Blue Corner Boutique Hotel for helping us through both good and not-so-great times.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 35mm f/1.4 R (links to my camera and lens reviews).
 Editing was done in Lightroom.
 I have used Fujifilm film simulations in some of the photos.